 Nicole Dahmen

-Nicole is an associate professor who has gained a national and international reputation for her scholarship, which falls into three key areas, sometimes standing alone but more frequently intersecting: visual journalism, ethics, and contextual reporting.
+Nicole is a professor at the University of Oregon Clark Honors College and the School of Journalism and Communication.
+She’s earned a national and international reputation for her scholarship and expertise in visual journalism, ethics, and contextual reporting.
 In sum, her research seeks to advance public-interest journalism—reporting that holds the powerful accountable, elevates underrepresented voices, and makes a positive impact in society.
+She is co-editor (with Karen McIntyre Hopkinson) of Reporting Beyond the Problem: From Civic Journalism to Solutions Journalism (Peter Lang, 2021), an in-depth examination of socially-responsible news reporting practices.
+In 2021, Nicole received the 2021 Scripps Howard Teacher of the Year Award, a national honor.
 She holds a Ph.D. from the University of North Carolina at Chapel Hill.

 Brent Walth

-Brent is a University of Oregon alum and a Pulitzer Prize-winning investigative reporter with more than 30 years of experience.
-A native of Oregon, Brent has worked as staff writer and managing editor for Willamette Week; Oregon State Capitol correspondent for the Eugene Register-Guard; and as Washington, DC correspondent, and senior investigative reporter for The Oregonian.
+Brent is an associate professor at the University of Oregon School of Journalism and Communication, a UO alum, and a Pulitzer Prize-winning investigative reporter with more than 30 years of experience as a journalist.
+Brent has worked as a staff writer and the managing editor for Willamette Week, as Oregon State Capitol correspondent for the Eugene Register-Guard, and as a Washington, DC correspondent and senior investigative reporter for The Oregonian.
 He is also the author of Fire at Eden’s Gate: Tom McCall and the Oregon Story, a portrait of the state’s most influential governor.
+He holds a master of fine arts degree from Warren Wilson College.

 Kathryn Thier